paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2012-09-21-games_maker.md

   content: |
     Great to read about your reflections on what was indeed a superb summer.
 My Dad was a Games Maker too (first aid) and I managed to get to a few events, mostly at the Paralympics.

-    I'd just like to say the Last Mile volunteers made the experience fantastic.
+    I’d just like to say the Last Mile volunteers made the experience fantastic.
 The energy and good vibe you all gave off before we entered the stadium was brilliant.
 And my 4 year old loved high-fiving as many games makers as he could meet.

-    It's great to have such an incredibly positive event in Britain, proves we don't have to be a grumpy weather-obsessed nation all the time!
+    It’s great to have such an incredibly positive event in Britain, proves we don’t have to be a grumpy weather-obsessed nation all the time!
 ---